bbatsov/metaredux/_posts/2018-10-13-going-meta.md

 Back in the day I wanted to write just for the sake of writing.
 And maybe with the hope that my posts were going to bring me fame and glory.
-Today I feel that I've got a lot of really interesting thoughts worth sharing on my mind and I hope that this blog is going to be an useful creative outlet.
+Today I feel that I've got a lot of really interesting thoughts worth sharing on my mind and I hope that this blog is going to be a useful creative outlet.
 I don't really care at this point whether I'll actually get any readers (although I won't mind some), but I care a lot about the things I'll share with you.
 Perhaps I've grown older and wiser.
 I'm pretty certain about the **older** part.